veramarusiakova/praha.pirati.cz/en/program/uzemni-rozvoj-bydleni-socialni-sluzby.md

 When a new part of the city is build, the real estate developer gets all the profits and takes no part in managing the externalities he created.
 Changes in the urban plan must be done in the name of the interest of the local people.
-* **We'll support cooperates, baugruppes and further alternatives for commercial apartment construction**.
+* **We'll support cooperates, baugruppes and further alternatives for commercial housing**.
 The Pirates think that other approaches than just building for profit are possible.
 Prague offers enough land for small construction projects, where big companies can't make any profit.
 The city should help cooperatives and other groups to facilitate